derailed-dash/demo-lz-docs/content/epam-lz/onboarding/cost-management.md

 ### How You Pay

 {{% notice warning %}}
-TODO: Cloud CoE to agree model of how a tenant pays for use of ECP.
+TODO: Cloud CoE to agree model of how a tenant pays for use of LZiiB.
 {{% /notice %}}

 ## Labelling